KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Despite its mixed reviews and the sophistication of its competitor Sega with its full-color screen, Game Boy won massively.

 Why?
-Because techology is not its own end.
+Because technology is not its own end.
 It is in service to something else.
 You don't have to use the latest technology to have fun.

 Lateral thinking with weathered technology is about taking an existing technology and adapting it to a new use.
 This philosophy can be applied to web development.